Amazon S3 for Redshift

 Following details are requied on Sortment for S3 connection for Redshift:

 • AWS S3 Bucket Name: A globally unique name assigned to an S3 bucket where you store and retrieve data.
-On → Go to S3 → Locate your bucket under “Buckets” list.
+On AWS Console → Go to S3 → Locate your bucket under “Buckets” list.

 • Secret Access Key: A secret key paired with the Access Key ID, used for signing API requests securely.
 Generated alongside the Access Key ID in IAM (only shown once).
 If lost, you must generate a new pair.

 • IAM Role ARN: A unique identifier for an IAM Role that allows Redshift to interact with S3.
-On → IAM → Roles → Find your role → Copy the Role ARN.
+On AWS Console → IAM → Roles → Find your role → Copy the Role ARN.

 AWS credentials setup